 - (g) Represents adjusted EBITDA as a percentage of revenues. - (h) The AT&T Combined Pro Forma amounts do not reflect the financial position of our acquiring subsidiary, Mediacom Broadband LLC, as if it was being presented on a stand-alone basis.
-Excluded are the gross proceeds from our concurrent convertible note offering, the gross proceeds from this offering, and intercompany transactions that are eliminated in consolidation.
+Excluded are the gross proceeds from our concurrent Class A common stock offering, the gross proceeds from this offering, and intercompany transactions that are eliminated in consolidation.